paulin/mattpaulin/_posts/2026-7-6-the-great-ai-refactor.md

 When you refactor a piece of software, you keep what it does exactly the same — same inputs, same outputs, same promise to the user — but you tear up how it works on the inside.
 The old structure was built around constraints that don't apply anymore, so you reorganize around the constraints you actually have now.
 Nothing about the *purpose* changes.
 Everything about the *internals* does.

-That's the most honest description I have for what's happening to organizations.
+That's the best description I have for what's happening to organizations.
 Companies still need to find customers, build products, make money, and stay trustworthy.
 The purpose is unchanged.
 But the way work is organized on the inside — who does what, in what order, with what handoffs — was designed for a world where building was slow and expensive and human labor was the bottleneck.
 That world is going away.
 So the internals are getting refactored, whether we plan for it or not.

 I spent a long conversation mapping out what the "after" looks like, and it turned into a single picture I keep coming back to.